 If looking at examples of Japan’s 2,000 year old tradition of making pottery has inspired you, you may want to learn how to make various pottery products as part of your things-to-do-in-Kyoto list.
-You can practise sculpting and moulding earthenware by signing up for a pottery class or workshop offered by the various pottery schools in the city.
+You can practice sculpting and moulding earthenware by signing up for a pottery class or workshop offered by the various pottery schools in the city.
 Many instructors speak English fluently, so you will easily be able to follow the instructions and techniques to make your own bowls, cups and pots.

 4. Green tea ceremony

 The Japanese green tea ceremony is an important local tradition that exposes you to the history of Japanese tea and its link to Zen Buddhism and other customs.
-It is an art that symbolises spirituality and features various unique utensils used in making tea.
+It is an art that symbolizes spirituality and features various unique utensils used in making tea.

-In Kyoto’s Gion district, there are old Japanese teahouses where you can experience a green tea ceremony.
+In Kyoto’s Gion district, there are old Japanese tea houses where you can experience a green tea ceremony.
 Prepare yourself not only to enjoy a cup, but also to make your own from green tea leaves.

 Attend a calligraphy class to learn how to write Japanese characters.
 Master the fundamental forms and steps on how to effectively execute brush strokes to create a beautiful artwork that you can keep as a souvenir.
 You also get the chance to learn the history and development of Kanji through Japan’s history.